 On my PPL Blog there are other playdough recipes check them out here.
 If you are interested in other playdough recipes then check out my Play Dough Pack!

 As we had just bought some fresh play sand I thought we should try out a sand play dough recipe!
 This was the first time I had tried this recipe and found it was quite sticky to begin with, so I added a little more flour which helped.
 This is a no cook recipe but …read moreRead More

-Do you want to know how to make a space themed play dough (playdoh)?
-Here is a simple playdoh recipe to follow and try out in school or home.
-Ingredients: • 1 cup of flour • 1/2 cup of salt • 1 cup of water • 1- 2 tbs of oil + 2 tsp creme …read moreRead More
+Playdough is a great fine motor activity for children, especially early years and primary school.
+Playdough supports muscle development as well as creativity.
+Here is a simple playdoh recipe to follow and try out in school or home: Ingredients: • 1 cup of flour • 1/2 cup of salt • 1 cup of water • …read moreRead More